weyoume/steemconnect/README.md

 postgresql://other@localhost/otherdb?connect_timeout=10&application_name=myapp
 postgresql://localhost/mydb?user=other&password=secret
 ```

-we're going to use
+we're going to use, make sure to replace user, password, localhost, and weauth if you didn't use weauth for your postgresql database name
 ```
-postgresql://user:password@localhost:5432/auth
+postgresql://user:password@localhost:5432/weauth
 ```

 ## just a precaution